rowanhongo/alu-back-end/api/README.md

-# This us the readme for the api directory
+this is readme file for api